jhofscheier/ltex-utils.nvim/TUTORIAL.md

 Finally, you can quickly navigate to the specific line and column in the text where the issue is located (corresponding to the selected entry) by pressing `g` in **normal mode**.

+### Caveats: enhance managing rules with diagnostics
+To manage false positives, it's suggested to use `:LTeXUtils modify_hiddenFalsePositives`.
+Additionally, leveraging diagnostic data can significantly enhance your experience when adjusting the false positives rules.
+To activate this feature set `diagnostics.diags_false_pos = true` (see the [Configuration](README.md#configuration) Section of the [README](README.md)).
+Be aware, however, that then invoking `:LTeXUtils modify_hiddenFalsePositives` comes at a cost.
+Each call temporarily resets the server settings, thereby enabling the retrieval of all diagnostic data.
+As a consequence, the time taken for LanguageTool to reprocess the source file can be significant, depending on the file's size.

+To mitigate this, consider adjusting the `debounce_time_ms` configuration setting as outlined in the [Configuration Section](README.md#configuration) of the [README](README.md).
+This setting controls the delay time waiting for LanguageTool.
+A smaller value results in a quicker response time for opening the Telescope window, but at the expense of potentially incomplete LanguageTool processing.
+On my system, `500` has proven to be a good choice, though you may need to tweak this depending on your specific needs and setup.

 ### Keybindings in `modify_hideFalsePositives` Telescope window
 | mode          | key    | description                                                                                                 |